Reshma62/library-room-client/Todo/Step.md

 <!-- TODO: sorting -->

-TODO: set user based role if admin show the dashboard

 Doen: -Clicking on the “Read” button will take the user to a different page where the user can read some content of that book.